florianschanda/smtlib_schanda/README.md

 ## nyxbrain
 These are Martin's work-in-progress benchmarks.
 They are filed here for convenience, but they should not be re-distributed or included in SMTLIB as they are *not yet finished or necessarily correct*.
+Please contact Martin for additional detail.